-Researchers develop automated breast density test linked to cancer riskFebruary 1st, 2013 in Cancer /
+Researchers develop automated breast density test linked to cancer riskFebruary 1, 2013 in Medicine & Health / Cancer

 Researchers at Moffitt Cancer Center and colleagues at the Mayo Clinic in Rochester, Minn., have developed a novel computer algorithm to easily quantify a major risk factor for breast cancer based on analysis of a screening mammogram.
 Increased levels of mammographic breast density have been shown in multiple studies to be correlated with elevated risk of breast cancer, but the approach to quantifying it has been limited to the laboratory setting where measurement requires highly skilled technicians.
 This new discovery opens the door for translation to the clinic where it can be used to identify high-risk women for tailored treatment.